e-comas/e-comas.com/_posts/2023-10-17-three-ways-to-grow-e-comas-relaunches-website-with-trio-of-key-services.md

 We work in all Amazon marketplaces, helping brands expand their business all over Europe, the US, Asia and the rest of the world.
 We also work on more local marketplaces like [CDiscount](https://www.cdiscount.com/) and Bol, and specialise in [Shopify](https://www.shopify.com/) for our clients' own web shops.

-We've got a large, international team, and between us we speak xx native languages.
+We've got a large, international team, and between us we speak 15+ native languages.
 We can help brands localise their content, learn the shopping culture of the marketplaces they're targeting, and deal with local tax and legal requirements.

 ### Zone 2: Retail Media